Khushi-739/Blockchain-Based-E-Ballot-System/README.md

 <p align="center"><a href="https://akkupy.me"><img src="https://www.mdpi.com/sensors/sensors-21-05874/article_deploy/html/images/sensors-21-05874-g004-550.jpg" width="5000"></a></p>

-<h1 align="center"><b>BlockChain Based E-Voting System</b></h1>
+<h1 align="center"><b>BlockChain Based E-Ballot System</b></h1>

-* This project aims at implementing a voting system based on Blockchain technology.
+* This project aims at implementing a Ballot system based on Blockchain technology.
-* It is a secure, transparent and decentralized way of voting.
+* It is a secure, transparent and decentralized way of Ballot.
 * It converts ballots into transactions and securely mines blocks out of them.
-* The advantage of a blockchain based voting system include the ability to vote from any place and prevent any tampering of votes.
+* The advantage of a blockchain based Ballot system include the ability to vote from any place and prevent any tampering of votes.

 # Technology stack used: